Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: GAN framework

 The network models are optimized using the \textit{AdamW}~\cite{loshchilov2018decoupled} algorithm in the initial stage of the training and then with \textit{Amsgrad}~\cite{j.2018on}.

 To evaluate the quality of the model, we consider two metrics: the Mean Averaged Pull (MAP)~\cite{DemortierEverythingYA,Alanazi:2020jod,bonilla2025generativeadversarialneuralnetworks} and the Earth Mover's Distance (EMD)~\cite{710701}.
-In our earlier studies, we used EMD in its two-dimensional form; however, in this analysis, we adapt the MAP to three dimensions (MAP-3D).
-This adaptation involves creating a histogram of the variables ($E^\prime_\nu$, $E^\prime_\mu$, $\theta^\prime$) using a uniformly distributed sample of $E_\nu$ with a binning of $14\times14\times14$.
+In our earlier studies, we used MAP in its two-dimensional form; however, in this analysis, we adapt the MAP to three dimensions (MAP-3D).
+This adaptation involves creating a histogram of the variables ($E^\prime_\nu$, $E^\prime_\mu$, $\theta^\prime$) using a uniformly distributed sample of $E_\nu$ with a binning of $14\times14\times14$\footnote{The number of bins in the MAP-3D calculation is approximately similar to the number of $50\times50$ bins used for the 2-dimensional version in the previous version.}.

 For the MAP-3D metric, we consider two versions: one that includes all tails, where the bin content of both the \nuwro{} histogram ($n_{nuw,i}\neq0$) and the GAN histogram ($n_{gan,i}\neq0$) is used, and another that excludes low-content bins, where we only consider bins with $n_{nuw,i}>5$ and $n_{gan,i}>5$.
 Additionally, we compute the MAP metrics using histograms of the two-dimensional distribution of $E_{\mu}^\prime$ and $\theta^\prime$, with a binning of $50\times50$.
 The metric values during optimization are calculated on a validation dataset consisting of one million events.